* Prices ease after steep gains on U.S. stocks draw

 * Prospect of deeper production cuts supports (Adds comments, updates prices)

-SINGAPORE, Oct 24 (Reuters) - Oil prices slipped on Thursday amid persistent concerns about a weak demand outlook, after posting sharp gains in the previous session following a surprise crude inventory drawdown in the United States.
+SINGAPORE, Oct 24 (Reuters) - Oil prices dipped on Thursday after sharp gains in the previous session following a surprise draw in U.S. crude inventories, with concerns over a weak demand outlook adding to downward pressure.

 U.S. crude inventories fell 1.7 million barrels in the week ended Oct.
 18, compared with analysts' expectations for a 2.2 million barrel build, data from the Energy Information Administration showed.